-With the explosive momentum of Docker, Kubernetes has become the de-facto standard for orchestrating and managing containerized apps in production.
-In this intensive, hands-on course, you'll take an app, build it into a docker container, then use Kubernetes to deploy, scale, and update it.
+With the explosive momentum of Docker Fundamentals, Kubernetes has become the de-facto standard for orchestrating and managing containerised apps in production.
+In this collaborative and hands-on Docker course, you'll take an app, build it into a Docker container, then use Kubernetes to deploy, scale, and update it.